A family walking by a house, suggesting a family near or approaching a residential property.

 What Is A Mortgage Recast?

 A mortgage recast is when you make a lump-sum payment toward the principal balance of your loan.
 Your lender will then reamortize your mortgage with the new (lower) balance.
-Your interest rate and term remain the same, but you can lower your monthly payments because your principal went down.
+With reamortization, your interest rate and repayment term remain the same, but you can lower your monthly payments because your principal went down.

 Most commonly, homeowners recast a mortgage when they’ve purchased a new home but haven’t sold their old one.
-Once the previous property has been sold, then the homeowner can use the proceeds of the sale toward a recast of their new mortgage.
+Once the previous property has been sold, the homeowner can put the sale proceeds toward a recast of their new mortgage.

-A recast is also an option for those who receive a large amount of money and desire to lower their mortgage expenses.
-For example, a homeowner receives an inheritance or a large bonus from work.
+A recast is also an option for those who receive a large amount of money – such as an inheritance or a large bonus from work – and desire to lower their mortgage expenses.

 See What You Qualify For